-As part of this web page Menlo has established a carrier feedback form.
+As part of this web page XPO has established a carrier feedback form.

 As a non-asst based 3PL Menlo relies on its relationships with over 300 subcontracted carriers (Transportation Service Providers or TSPs) to execute the shipment transactions within the scope of the DTCI contract.

 Menlo identifies prospective TSPs via a number of methods.
 These methods include: